Jim Bridger: Yellowstone and the Great Salt Lake

 Bridger was among the first non-indigenous people to explore the Yellowstone region.
-In the fall of 1824, Bridger was the first person of European descent to explore the Great Salt Lake region, reaching it by bull boat.
 He was the first recorded non-indigenous person to explore Yellowstone's springs and geysers.
 He shared that a creek south of Yellowstone Lake formed a Parting of the Waters, with one side going to the Pacific Ocean and the other side to the Atlantic Ocean.
 Bridger took a raft on the rapids at the Big Horn River; he was the only man known to have done this and lived.

+In the fall of 1824, Bridger was the first person of European descent to explore the Great Salt Lake region, reaching it by bull boat via the Bear River.

 Guide and adviser

 In 1843, Bridger and Louis Vasquez established Fort Bridger on the Blacks Fork of the Green River along the Oregon Trail, in what is now Wyoming.

 Bridger had explored, trapped, hunted, and blazed new trails in the West since 1822 and later worked as a wilderness guide.
 He could reportedly assess any wagon train or group, their interests in travel, and give them expert advice on heading West.

 In 1846, the Donner Party came to Fort Bridger and were assured by Bridger and Vasquez that Lansford Hastings' proposed shortcut ahead was "a fine, level road, with plenty of water and grass, with the exception before stated (a forty-mile waterless stretch)".
 The 40-mile stretch was in fact 80 miles, and the "fine level road" slowed the Donner Party, which became trapped and suffered severe casualties in the Sierra Nevada.

 From 16 July 1857 until July 1858, Bridger was employed as a guide during the Utah War.
 In 1859, Bridger was the chief guide on the Yellowstone-bound Raynolds Expedition, led by Captain William F. Raynolds.
 Though deep snow prevented them from reaching Yellowstone, the expedition explored Jackson Hole and Pierre's Hole.
 In 1861, Bridger was a guide for Edward L. Berthoud.
 From October 1863 until April 1864, Bridger was employed as a guide at Fort Laramie.

 Bridger served as a scout under Colonel Henry B. Carrington during Red Cloud's War.
 Bridger was stationed at Fort Phil Kearny during the Fetterman Fight, and the Wagon Box Fight.
 Bridger was discharged on 21 July 1868.

 Suffering from goiter and rheumatism, Bridger returned to Missouri in 1868.
 He was unsuccessful in collecting back rent from the government for the lease on Fort Bridger.
 By 1875, he was blind.